Sex Criminals

 Sex Criminals is a comic book series published by American company Image Comics.
-It is written by Matt Fraction and illustrated by Chip Zdarsky.
-The first issue was published on September 25, 2013.
+It is written by Matt Fraction and illustrated by Chip Zdarsky, set in the Image Universe.
+The first issue was published on September 25, 2013, and the last issue was published on October 28, 2020, running for 31 issues and one special over six volumes: One Weird Trick, Two Worlds One Cop, Three the Hard Way, Fourgy!, Five-Fingered Discount, and Six Criminals.
 Since publication, the series has continuously received critical acclaim.

 Sex Criminals was nominated for two Eisner Awards in 2014 including Best Continuing Series and won Best New Series.
-On February 25, 2015, it was announced that Matt Fraction made a deal with Universal TV to turn Sex Criminals into a television show.
+In 2015, Matt Fraction made a deal with Universal Television to turn Sex Criminals into a television show, which ultimately entered development hell.

 According to the American Library Association, the hardcover release Big Hard Sex Criminals was the seventh most banned and challenged book in the United States in 2016, due to being considered sexually explicit.

 Synopsis

 Suzie, a librarian, and Jon, an actor, meet at a party and end up sleeping together.
 Later, they are shocked to discover that they share the ability to freeze time when they orgasm.
 As their relationship develops and their sexual histories are explored, they decide to rob the bank where Jon works in order to save Suzie's endangered library.